-Courage and Compassion: Our Shared Story of the Japanese American World War II Experience, Oberlin, Ohio
+Courage & Compassion: Our Shared Story of the Japanese American World War II Experience

 “The exhibit and programming are definitely high points of my time at Oberlin.
 I know that many people engaged with the exhibit and programming in many ways that have been highly meaningful and provocative.”